 BITTER / T-APT-17

 A South Asian espionage group assessed by Proofpoint with high likelihood as operating on behalf of an Indian intelligence organization, conducting long-running campaigns against Pakistan, China, Bangladesh, and Saudi Arabia.
-Known for targeting an exceedingly narrow set of high-value government, defense, and diplomatic targets, BITTER has operated continuously since at least 2013 and demonstrated expanding geographic reach and a maturing custom toolset through 2025.
+Known for targeting a tightly scoped set of high-value government, defense, and diplomatic individuals rather than broad sectors, BITTER has operated continuously since at least 2013 and demonstrated expanding geographic reach and a maturing custom toolset through 2025.

 Overview